'What were you thinking?!'

 Dylis took the time to really look at Thais.
 She'd been too busy planning their escape that she'd barely had time to factor in Thais' trembling hands and unsteady gait as anything more than temporary exhaustion.
 How much of the demons' powers did the border drain?
 How fast?

 Idiot!
-Should have spent a little less time daydreaming of going for a swim and more on gathering information.
+Should have spent a little less time daydreaming about going for a swim and more on gathering information.

 "Don't!"
 Wolf had taken a step forward, which got him pulled back and slammed into the main mast.
 He flinched, not taking his eyes off Thais.
 "Don't, please!"